 Disclaimer: Please note that I am not a practicing medical professional but just sharing with you what is working for me.
 I am in the process of healing and will keep adjusting what I’m doing.
 I highly recommend you seek out professional advice for yourself and only use my tips as a starting point.

 Step 1.
-Toss in four to five romaine lettuce leaves.
+First, toss in four to five romaine lettuce leaves.
 Romaine is packed with nutrients and is high in Vitamins A, K, and folate.

 Step 4.
-Pour in three cups of filtered water.
+Now pour in three cups of filtered water.

 Enjoy, friends!
 Have a happy and healthy week!

 How To Cut And Prepare Spaghetti Squash (Includes video!)

 How To Make Super-Nutritious Sauerkraut Every Time In this post, you’ll learn about the many important benefits of sauerkraut.
 I’ve included a step-by-step guide with recipe tips, beautiful photos, and a video showing how to make it.
 You’re going to love this sauerkraut.
 There’s nothing like the taste of homemade.